Etaphase/uDESIGN/milestone2/work summary.md

 problems uncovered in executing matrices size > 25.
 Some random matrices of small size < 3 or so will 'miss' the target area.
 Need to investigate why.

+executing matrices size > 25 has been resolved.

+* discovered potential addition error.

+addition of ubounds can sometimes have a single bit difference (see test case labeled 11 September 2015).
+Leaving on the "to examine" list given that the uslice is having some problems converging on the exact answer.

+* extremely long execute times for some larger matrices.

+srand(10) -> results in a very long execution time for dimension 3 in a 25 dimensional matrix.
+Need to examine why.

+"matrix-with-uslice-automatic-random-debug-expansion.jl"

+rapid expansion of execution values occurs between rounds 20->30.

+* evaluation of matrix values misses for small values.

+"matrix-with-uslice-automatic-random-debug-misses.jl"

+srand(10) -> results in missing the target on round 22 of optimization.

+presumed the lub() method fails due to some sort of symmetry breaking.
+Switching to lub(B) - glb(B) to get the full 'width' of the uncertainty does a much better job.
+However, at finer resolutions, there still is some problem with calculation, which will probably need an "increase in fsize resolution" to adequately address.